CSRD

 Italdesign (Automotive design and mobility industry): Discover how they're focusing on data to make ESG data as reliable as the financial one.

-Vroon (Leading international shipping company): Learn how they are leveraging ROSE at every step, from DMA to continuous improvement.
+Vroon (International shipping sector): Learn how they are leveraging ROSE at every step, from DMA to continuous improvement in order to minimize their environmental impact.